Your Website Being Copied, Duplicate Content & Problems for SEO

 What is duplicate content?

-Imitation is the greatest form of flattery, but I have to admit I'm not thrilled to find the OuterBox website has been copied… multiple times.
+Imitation is the greatest form of flattery, but I have to admit I’m not thrilled to find the OuterBox website has been copied… multiple times.
 From web design companies in other countries to whole pages of content, people have stolen our design, graphics and content in various forms.
-I couldn't even believe my eyes when I realized a company from across the globe stole our entire website.
-They used the exact design just by saving all of our graphics and code and then using Photoshop (or paint possible) to change the language on a few of the buttons.
-Either way, it was our site destroyed to match another language and help another company sell.
+I couldn’t even believe my eyes when I realized a company from across the globe stole our entire website.
+They used the exact design just by saving all of our graphics and code and then used Photoshop to change the language on a few of the buttons.
 As frustrating as this is due to the fact that someone stole our hard work, there may be other complications as well above and beyond being very annoying.